openstack/swift/doc/source/admin_guide.rst

     log_statsd_metric_prefix =                [empty-string]

 If `log_statsd_host` is not set, this feature is disabled.
 The default values for the other settings are given above.
+The `log_statsd_host` can be a hostname, an IPv4 address, or an IPv6 address (not surrounded with brackets, as this is unnecessary since the port is specified separately).
+If a hostname resolves to an IPv4 address, an IPv4 socket will be used to send StatsD UDP packets, even if the hostname would also resolve to an IPv6 address.

 .. _StatsD: http://codeascraft.etsy.com/2011/02/15/measure-anything-measure-everything/
 .. _Graphite: http://graphite.wikidot.com/